 Blocking Specific Instrumentations

-# Instrument everything except HTTP clients
+# Use curated defaults except HTTP clients

 Netra.init(